 - Image Carrier

 So testing is great, you may be saying, but what's the key to better ink surface tension and adhesion?
 The devil's in the dynes.

 When printing, you always want your ink to have the lowest dyne levels.
-It is impossible to give an exact range of dynes for ink due to the variation between ink type -- water based inks, solvent based inks, UV inks, oil based inks, and others all have unique dyne levels.
+It is impossible to give an exact range of dynes for ink due to the variation between ink types -- water-based inks, solvent-based inks, UV inks, oil-based inks, and others all have unique dyne levels.

-Note: If you’re sending your ink to your image carrier manufacturer to be tested, it is important to always send press ready ink that accounts for any additives.
+Note: If you’re sending ink to your image carrier manufacturer to be tested, it is important to always send press-ready ink that accounts for any additives.

 What does a press run look like if you don’t stick to that rule of thumb?
 If your image carrier surface energy is too high, it will do the opposite of what you’re hoping for and pull the ink away from the substrate.
 If it is too low, it will not pick the required amount of ink up off the anilox, yielding a defective final print.